yopox/LD49/cards.md

 # Cards

 Cards have base health points (**HP**) and attack (**ATK**).
-They are split into five categories: four families and other cards.
+They are split into four families.

 Cards can have effects triggered as follows: